SERdemigod/SERdemigod/README.md

 - 👋 Hi, I’m Seth Reed
+- I'm a data analyst working in the energy efficiency space.
+- In my current role I have worked extensively with Excel, with additional exposure to R and Python
-- 👀 I’m interested in all things data science
+- 👀 I’m interested expanding my data science knowledge base
-- 🌱 I’m currently learning how to see a data science program from idea to conclusion (sans deployment) via Springboard
+- 🌱 I have experience taking business ideas from conception to modeling via Springboard's career track data science program
 - 💞️ I’m looking to collaborate on anything that will help me learn
 - 📫 How to reach me seth.eb.reed@gmail.com